 “Delicious Elk Sausage Recipe!”

-The recipe below is for 25-27lbs of meat consisting of 50% Elk and 50% pork shoulder.
+The elk sausage recipe below is for 25-27lbs of meat consisting of 50% elk meat and 50% pork shoulder.
 You may be making more or less pounds of sausage so to figure out how to cut or increase the ingredients below take the total pounds of meat and divide by 27.
 Take the result and multiple by each ingredient below.

 For instance if you are only grinding ten pounds of meat, 5 pounds of elk and 5 pounds of elk, divide 10 by 27.
 The result is 0.37.
 For every ingredient below multiply the listed amount by 0.37.
 If you are making less than 25-27lbs it may be easier to change cups to ounces and tablespoons to teaspoons.
 Conversions: 1cup = 16ounces, 1Tablespoon = 3teaspoons.
 T=Tablespoon, t=teaspoon, c=cups.

-All spices listed below are dried.
+All spices listed below for this elk sausage recipe are dried.
 Dry spices work much better when freezing sausage.
 Fresh herbs break down when frozen and add a lot of water to the sausage once unthawed.

 - Digital Kitchen Scale